 Txangurro – Crab

 Gastronomy Societies named Txocos.
 The txocos are traditional private clubs in which the members themselves cook.
 You must be invited by a member of the society in order to form part of the society.

 Regular and special markets.
 The Ordizia rural market on Wednesdays is worth a visit.

 Patxaran – a typical digestif made of “endrinas” original from Navarra

-We will travel around the border towns of the Basque Country, besides visiting St. Jean de Luz and Biarritz on the french side and 0n the Spanish side the town of Hondarribia, the fishing villages of the Pasaia -the Pasai Donibane is the best of the four.
+We will travel around the border towns of the Basque Country, besides visiting St. Jean de Luz and Biarritz on the french side and the town of Hondarribia on the Spanish side, the fishing villages of the Pasaia -the Pasai Donibane is the best of the four.
 On the western coast the seaside towns of San Sebastian, Getaria and Zarauz and inland, the Green Guipuzcoa.